Brobin/drf-generators/README.rst

 Tests
 =====

 A full application built with drf-generators can be found in the `tests directory <http://github.com/brobin/drf-generators/tree/master/tests>`_.
-Instructions on running them can be found in the test project's README.
+Instructions on running the tests can be found in the test project's README.

 =======